GhostOps77/click-repl/docs/source/documentation/validator.rst

 with a red background.
 It can also verify input text from the prompt while typing.
 The prompt will not accept input if the validator reports that it's in an invalid format.

-This is particularly useful for dislaying formatted messages from :exc:`~click.exceptions.UsageError` exceptions using its :meth:`click.exceptions.UsageError.format_message` method.
+This is particularly useful for displaying formatted messages from :exc:`~click.exceptions.UsageError` exceptions using its :meth:`~click.exceptions.UsageError.format_message` method.

 .. note::